Harm1964/Arduino-projects/README.md

 # Arduino-projects
 Various Arduino projects
 My location for sharing public arduino code
+It is also for learning how to use github